Hello There, YOU'VE GOT A FEW OPTIONS:

 - Work for massive AAA studio on ONE title for a few years

 - Work at an indie studio on a couple titles and hope you get viral distribution

 - Come to FableLabs and use your sweet tech skills to create systems that will be used by tens of internal storytelling teams

 GAMEPLAY DEVELOPER (Unity, C#)

 So You're "Complicated"

-We're a small team and have just raised the capital to triple our size, but we're going to do this slowly.
-Gaming studios often brag about the size of their army and staff their teams with 100-300 people, but we'd rather win the war with Seal Team 6.
-If you fit the bullet points below but we haven't listed a position that fits your unique snowflake personality, tell us your story at firstname.lastname@example.org
+We're a small team and would like to keep it that way.
+Gaming studios often brag about the size of their army and staff their teams with 100-300 people, but we'd rather win the war with Seal Team 6 (ok we're more around the lines of 10).
+If you fit the bullet points below but we haven't listed a position that fits your unique snowflake personality, tell us your story at jobs [at] fablelabs [dot] com (no Word Docs).

 - Entrepreneur not employee.
 No one wants to babysit you.